RENCI-NRIG/cilogon-vouch-proxy-example/README.md

 ![](images/cilogon-vouch-proxy.jpg)

-This project is comprised of a simple Python-Flask based application using Nginx as the web server to steer traffic to single URL endpoint demonstrating differing behavior depending on the port being used for access.
+This project is comprised of two simple applications (Python-Flask and React) using Nginx as the reverse proxy web server to steer traffic using a single URL endpoint, and demonstrating differing behavior depending on the port being used for access.

-- **8080**: non-authenticated traffic over http
+- **8080**: (insecure) non-authenticated traffic over http
-- **8443**: authenticated traffic over https
+- **8443**: (secure) authenticated traffic over https

 Traffic going over port 8080 isn't checked for authentication and is simply allowed to pass onto the Application.

-Traffic going over port 8443 is first validated for authentication using Vouch-Proxy, and if validation fails the user is redirected to CILogon to authenticate before being sent back to the Flask application.
+Traffic going over port 8443 is first validated for authentication using Vouch-Proxy, and if validation fails the user is redirected to CILogon to authenticate before being sent back to the chosen application.
 Traffic on this port will be augmented with a number of header entries prior to being sent to the Application.

-The Flask application displays the header information found in the user's request object.
+- Both application display the header information found in the user's request object.
 For non-authenticated traffic this is pretty vanilla, for authenticated traffic a number of CILogon attributes (or Claims) have been embedded in the header and displayed back to the user.

-This example also demonstrates how to use the generated "Cookie" to make authenticated `curl` calls against the same Flask application.
+- The Flask application also demonstrates how to use the generated "Cookie" to make ReSTful authenticated `curl` calls against the Flask application.

 **NOTES**: